Abe Most

-Abe Most (February 27, 1920 – October 10, 2002) was a swing clarinetist and alto saxophonist who is known for his performances and recordings of the works of Artie Shaw and Benny Goodman.
+Abe Most (February 27, 1920 – October 10, 2002) was a swing clarinetist, alto saxophonist and flutist who is known for his performances and recordings of the works of Artie Shaw and Benny Goodman.
 He began his career in 1939 as a member of Les Brown's big band.
 After serving three years in the US Army during World War II from 1942-1945, he became a member of Tommy Dorsey's big band.

 Most made a few albums with smaller labels, including Superior (1946), Trend (1954), Annunciata (1978) and Camard (1984).
 His last two albums were Abe Most Live!
 (1994) and I Love You Much Too Much (2007).
 He was a studio musician for seven decades, playing on albums by Earth, Wind & Fire, Ted Gärdestad, Dick Haymes, Joni Mitchell, Randy Newman, and Dory Previn among others.
 He can also be heard playing on the soundtrack of the film How to Marry a Millionaire.
 He is the older brother of jazz musician Sam Most.